Tearing up Democracy’s Roots - The Isaan Record

 In this way, the stakes of the ongoing displacements, evictions, and dispossessions taking place along the tracks are far higher than they might first appear: These evictions matter for the people involved because they are losing their homes and their livelihoods that are the result of decades of personal and collective investment.
 They matter for the cities they are occurring in because the communities are vital parts of what makes urban life function.
 Residents of these communities are the day laborers, vendors, drivers, construction workers, housekeepers, and urban recyclers who make the city work.

 My research also argues that these evictions should also matter to Thailand on the broadest level because these communities are the roots of the country’s future democracy.
 While the nationwide student movements are, of course, at the leading edge of the country’s current democratic push, it will be the work done by residents in places like those along the tracks that actualize the highest promises of that system.
-It is in these places that residents have already been debating how democracy might work on the ground to improve the lives of the country’s most marginal citizens.
+It is in these places that residents have already been debating how democracy might work on the ground to improve the lives of some the country’s most marginalized citizens.
 Indeed, these communities have been at the leading edge of both fomenting and then negotiating the kinds of local political changes that help make the country more equal.

 Democracy, as I began to understand it from my work along the tracks, is not a fixed system to be finally achieved, but instead something that must constantly be worked towards.
 It is a political system generated out of the hard work of asserting equality, debating with one another, disagreeing, and acting to set up spaces and institutions that reflect the importance of such practices and values.
 Residents’ visions of democracy, fairness, and equality offer Thailand a vision of a polity that has not yet come into being.
 Democracy is, as their history shows, a future promise.